Why Medical Wearables Are the Future of IoT in Healthcare

 Wearables, mobile apps, and online programs are some widely used methods for monitoring sleep habits.
 These technologies allow you to track your sleep patterns and better understand your sleeping habits.
 With this data, you can make changes for improvement.
 However, current commercial fitness devices are inaccurate when it comes to tracking short naps or deep sleep.
 Regardless, IoT wearables are bridging the gap between consumer wearables and traditional diagnostic tests.
 This year, the Withings ScanWatch became the first FDA-approved wearable designed to detect sleep apnea and different abnormalities.
 Wearables most likely won’t replace conventional forms of sleep testing anytime soon, but they are useful for tracking broader sleep trends.

 Medical wearables are poised to impact the field of healthcare massively.
 Of course, more research and development are needed to realize the full potential of these technologies.
 But the signs are clear: medical wearables will continue to spearhead IoT applications in healthcare.
 Whether it’s to measure sleep patterns or monitor chronic diseases, wearables can help us live healthy lifestyles.

 However, what makes these IoT-enabled wearables possible are reliable and ultra-low-energy components.
 Since these devices continuously collect data at the edge, they need to ensure their processors can perform these tasks on a low electrical charge.

-Ambiq’s ultra-low-power wireless MCUs and SoCs are at the core of millions of connected sensors that enable critical technologies in key healthcare sectors including, Bluetooth Low Energy (BLE).
+Ambiq’s ultra-low-power wireless SoCs are at the core of millions of connected sensors that enable critical technologies in key healthcare sectors including, Bluetooth Low Energy.
 Networked sensors and other intelligent devices powered by Ambiq products can continue to grow and develop.